Citigroup Logo

 Citigroup Logo 1999-2007

-The developers have changed the font in the logo, making it thinner and lighter.
-Although the letters do not have serifs, in some places, they are replaced by oblique cuts – for example, “t” and “p.”
+The developers have changed the logo’s font, making it thinner and lighter.
+Although the letters do not have serifs, in some places, they are replaced by oblique cuts, for example, “t” and “p.”
 The letters are blue, and the umbrella is bright red as before.

 2007 – 2011